makrai/notes/doron-03-agency-and-voice-semitic.md

     ie the combination of Turkish and Spanish was needed to exemplify this
   * a universal ranking of predicates
 * the theoretical literature:
-  * causative and middle verbs not values of a single alternation.
-Rather,
+  * causative and middle verbs not values of a single alternation
   * in lexicalist and non-lexicalist theories alike
   * middles involve a single predicate,
   * causatives are usually constructed from two predicates (event decomposition)
-  * Middles (including reflexives) have been given
+  * anal of Middles (including reflexives)
     * non-lexical analyses based on syntactic relations (Kayne 1975; Moore 1991)
     * lexicalist analyses based on argument structure (Marantz 1984)
       * Romance: they are marked by a clitic